spencerlys/nofx/UPDATE_SCRIPT_GUIDE.md

 #### 3. **Pulls Latest Code from Git**
 - Shows current branch and commit
-- Stashes local changes (preserves config.json and .env)
+- Stashes local changes (config.json and .env are already in .gitignore)
 - Fetches and pulls latest changes with rebase
 - Shows recent commit history